Anbar Asia

 Wet Ammonia solution, halogens, sulfides, solutions containing ammonia ions, and oxide acids, such as nitric acid, will attack copper.
 The corrosion resistance of copper alloys is due to the formation of adhesive films on the surface of the material.
 These films are relatively impermeable to corrosion, thus protecting the base metal from further attack.
 Cu-Ni alloys, aluminum brass, and aluminum show excellent corrosion resistance in saltwater.

-Ask Your Marketing Questions About West Asian Minerals Metal Ammonia Silver Steel Aluminum Copper Trade In West Asia
+Ask Your Marketing Questions About West Asian Minerals Jewelry Metal Ammonia Silver Steel Aluminum Copper Trade In West Asia

 If you find this article is useful for others, share it to your friends in social media!